feeblejs/feeble/README.md

 ## Concepts

-Tuku structures all your logic to a `app` and the only concept Tuku created is `model`, `model` let you model your domain's actions, reducer, effects, and selectors in one place.
+Feeble structures all your logic to a `app` and the only concept Feeble created is `model`, `model` let you model your domain's actions, reducer, effects, and selectors in one place.

 ### Model